angrybacon/doomsday-wiki/markdown/articles/2021/09/27/dark-pitual.md

 drawn into the full playset.
 We go draw go for a couple turns making land drops at which point my hand is 4 Pact, :card[Dark Ritual], 2 Cyclers.
-I topdeck the :card[Doomsday] and resolve through hardcast :card[Force of Negation], Force pitch :card[Daze], and :card[Pyroblast] at which point they have two unkowns in hand.
+I topdeck the :card[Doomsday] and resolve through hardcast :card[Force of Negation], Force pitch :card[Daze], and :card[Pyroblast] at which point they have two unknowns in hand.
 I made a big punt here by putting myself dead to double :card[Daze].
 I wasn't recognizing that they had tapped out for the FON and I didn't need to empty my library.
 Realised it as soon as I cast the :card[Ideas Unbound].